top of page

 Competitions are held every other month from February to October.
 We also hold an online competition in November, as well.
 Currently all competitions are digital.

-See the Club Calendar for the general schedule and the 2023 Competition Schedule for more details, and the most recent Newsletter for current competition information.
+See the Club Calendar for the general schedule and the 2024 Competition and Defintion Schedule for more details, and the most recent Newsletter for current competition information.
 Competition Manual

 Deadlines for entering competitions are by 4:00 pm on ending dates: